aygnnn7/topics-angular-routing/README.md

 # Angular - My Notes 2
 ## Angular Routing
-Angular mimarisinde bir viewden digerine gidebilmek yahut bir component'ten digerine gecis yapabilmek icin Angular Router modulunden istifade edebiliriz.
+In Angular architecture, to navigate from one view to another or to transition between components, we can use the Angular Router module.
-Angular Router bir moduldur.
+Angular Router is a module.
-Bu modul ile yapilabilecek seyler:
+Capabilities of this module include:
-    - Adres cubuna yazilan URL uzerinden belirli bir componente gitme.
+    - Navigating to a specific component based on the URL entered in the address bar.
-    - Component'e query string degerlerini gonderme.
+    - Sending query string values to a component.
-    - Browser'in ileri ve geri dugmelerini aktiflestirme/kullanabilme.
+    - Enabling and using browser's forward and back buttons.
-    - Dinamik olarak view yukeleme.
+    - Dynamically loading views.
-    - Rotalar uzerinde yetki kontrolu gerceklestirme.
+    - Performing authorization checks on routes.

-### Angular Router Bilesenleri
+### Angular Router Components
-**Router bileseni:** tarayici uzerinden geri/ileri dugmesini aktiflestiren ve component'ler arasinda gezinilmesini saglayan servistir.
+**Router:** A service that activates the browser's back/forward buttons and enables navigation between components.
-**Route bileseni:** Angular'da component'lerin rotalarini belirlememizi saglayan yapilanmadir.
-Her bir route; bir path ve o path ile eslesen bir component'ten olusur.
+**Route:** The structure in Angular that allows us to define the routes of components.
+Each route consists of a path and a component that matches that path.
-**Routes bileseni:** Tum route'larin bulundugu bir dizidir.
+**Routes:** An array containing all the routes.
-**Router Outlet:** Tarayicinin adres cubugundaki URL ile uyumlu olan route'un view'in hangi alaninda gosterilecegini ifade eden yapidir.
+**Router Outlet:** The structure that indicates where in the view the route that matches the URL in the browser's address bar will be displayed.
-**Router Link:** HTML ogesi olan o tag'ini bir route'a baglayan direktiftir.
+**Router Link:** A directive that links an HTML element, typically an `<a>` tag, to a route.
-**Router Link Active:** RouterLink ile birlik kullanilan baska bir direktiftir.
-RouterLink'in kullanildigi a tag'ine mevcut route durumunda dayali olarak aktif bir CSS class'i verir.
+**Router Link Active:** Another directive used with RouterLink.
+It gives an active CSS class to the `<a>` tag where RouterLink is used, based on the current route status.
-**RouterState:** Route uzerindeki tum bilgileri ve durumlari iceren bir nesnedir.
-Uygulamanin hangi rotada oldugunu ve rotanin nasil degistigini takip etmek icin kullanilir.
+**RouterState:** An object containing all information and states about a route.
+Used to track which route the application is on and how the route changes.

-### Angular Router'in Yapilanmasi
+### Angular Router Setup
-1. `<base href>` ogesini ayarlama
+1. Setting the `<base href>` element.
-2. Component icin rotalar tanimlama
+2. Defining routes for components.
-3. Rotalari kaydederek uygulamaya gecirme
+3. Registering routes to implement them in the application.
-4. Yonlendirici rotayi/url ayarlama ve herhangi bir HTML nesnesi ile eslestirme
+4. Setting the redirect route/URL and matching it with any HTML element.
-5. Yeni rotaya uygun component'in yuklenecegi alani belirleme
+5. Determining the area where the component for the new route will be loaded.

 ### Wildcard Route
-Angular uygulamasinda tanimlanmis olan rotalardan herhangi biriyle eslesmeyen bir URL oldugu taktide Wildcard Route devreye girmektedir.
+In an Angular application, if a URL does not match any of the defined routes, a Wildcard Route is invoked.
-Ornek tanim: `{path: "**", component: ErrorComponent}`
+Example definition: `{path: "**", component: ErrorComponent}`

 ## Location Strategies
-Angular Router, uygulamanin farkli sayfalarina olan istekler neticesinde gerekli yonlendirmeyi saglarken bunu belirli konum stratejilerine gore gercekestirir.
+Angular Router, while facilitating the necessary redirections as a result of requests to different pages of the application, does so according to specific location strategies.
-Bunlar HashLocationStrategy ve PathLocationStrategy'dir.
+These are HashLocationStrategy and PathLocationStrategy.
-- HashLocationStrategy `#` sembolunu kullanir.
-Ozellikle eski taraticilarda, URL degisikliklerinin algilanmasi ve yonlendirmelerin yapilmasi icin kullanilabilir.
+- HashLocationStrategy uses the `#` symbol.
+It is especially useful in older browsers for detecting URL changes and performing redirections.
-- PathLocationStrategy normal URL'leri kullanarak yonlendirme yapar.
-Ozellikle modern tarayicilarda tercih edilir.
-Angular uygulamasaninin **varsayilan** stratejisidir.
+- PathLocationStrategy uses normal URLs for redirection.
+Preferred especially in modern browsers and is the **default** strategy for Angular applications.

-### Why are they used?
+### Why Are They Used?
-Angular uygulamalari ozunde single page application olduklari icin kullanici tarafindan yapilan yeni sayfa isteklerinde url'i sunucuya gondermeksizin ve sayfayi yeniden yuklemeksizin islev gormelidir.
-Haliyle Angular uygulamarinda URL'ler local olarak kullanilmakta ve sadece tarayici tabanli bir davranis sergilemeektedir.
-Angular bu davranisi sergileyebilmek icin location strategies'leri kullanmaktadir.
+Since Angular applications are essentially single-page applications, they need to function without sending the URL to the server and without reloading the page on new page requests by users.
+Therefore, URLs in Angular applications are used locally and only exhibit browser-based behavior.
+Angular uses location strategies to display this behavior.